cudoventures/cudos-node/readme.md

 | [`approvals`](#approvals)                 | Get the approved addresses for the [`NFT`](#NFT)
 | [`isApprovedForAll`](#isapprovedforall)                 | Gets whether the address is approved for all

+## Usage from inside a CosmWasm smart contract
+You can check how to use the module from a rust smart contract in the [`cudos-cosmwasm-bindings`](https://github.com/CudoVentures/cudos-cosmwasm-bindings)

 ## Full commands info:

 ### Transaction commands